 - Paesanella Cheese on Marrickville Road is a foodies delight – the range of cheeses and imported deli items in this warehouse will make it very hard to leave your credit card in your wallet.

 - Lamia Supa Deli is smack bang in the middle of the shopping strip – we adore the olives here but often also leave with a freshly made roll of stuffed veggies.

 - Sweet lovers will want to visit TIM Products on Enmore road a short walk from the Factory Theatre.
-We discovered it on Maeve O’Meara’s Gourmet Safaris and what a find, a huge range of fresh Greek delights baked daily and wholesale pricing.
+We discovered it on Maeve O’Meara’s Gourmet Safaris and what a find, a vast range of fresh Greek delights baked daily and wholesale pricing.

-Drink at: Poor Toms Gin Hall is my personal favourite but Charles is more of a fan of the brews at The Grifter.
-The Vic on the Park has a dog-friendly beer garden and The Henson is a great family-friendly pub; no one misses out in Marrickville.
+Drink at: Poor Toms Gin Hall is my personal favourite, but Charles is more of a fan of the brews at The Grifter.
+The Vic on the Park has a dog-friendly beer garden, and The Henson is a great family-friendly pub; no one misses out in Marrickville.

 Walk: I suggest starting your visit at Marrickville Station and making your way along Illawarra Road across the intersection of Marrickville Road and continuing along until you get to Addison Road.

 If it’s Sunday take a left and check out the market otherwise head right and continue up Addison Road until you reach Victoria Park.

 Take your pick between Vic on the Park and The Gifter for a refreshment.
 Follow Victoria Road until you are back at Marrickville Road and turn left.
 Follow Marrickville Rd up to Sydenham Station, stopping at any of the stops we have listed above that take your fancy.

 How: Get a train to Marrickville or Sydenham Stations.
 You can take a 428 bus from the city if you prefer.

 Related: Check out our Guide to the street art of the Inner West